crotwell/TauP/src/doc/sphinx/source/distances.rst

 or radian.
 Or we can give a takeoff angle with :code:`--takeoff` and a range of takeoff angles with :code:`--takeoffrange` similar to the distance range arguments.
 And we can give an incident angle with :code:`--incident` and a range of incident angles with :code:`--incidentrange`.
+The :code:`--seconds` argument allows searching for arrivals at a known time.

-As long as we are using spherical calulcations, not :code:`--geodetic`, then if we give event location via :code:`--evt` and azimuth via :code:`--az`, then the resulting station location will be calculated.
+If we give event location via :code:`--evt` and azimuth via :code:`--az`, then the resulting station location will be calculated.
 The reverse, giving station location via :code:`--sta` and back azimuth via :code:`--baz` will calculate the event location.
+Both cases with use purely spherical calculations unless the :code:`--geodetic` argument is given, in which case these are calculated via geographiclib, :cite:t:`Karney2013`.

 For debugging purposes, the :code:`--allindex` and :code:`--rayparamidx` will show the calculation at the model sampling, for all or one ray by